unsaved/jcreole/README.txt

 file of Creole Wikitext is.
 By default it will display the generated HTML (which you can redirect to a file since it is written to standard output).
 The syntax message also shows you can directly tell the program to write an HTML file.
-The most basic usage is something like
+The most basic usage is like

     java path/to/jcreole-*.jar path/to/your/file.creole